William H. Brown (shipbuilder): Death

-Brown died on October 27, 1855, at the age of 52 at his residence on Second Avenue in New York City.
-The colors of the shipping industry in the harbor were displayed at half-mast on the 29th in respect of his memory.
+Brown died on October 27, 1855, at the age of 52 in New York City.
 He was buried at the Fairfield East Cemetery in Fairfield, Connecticut, Connecticut.

 Post death

 Brown had a partnership with Cornelius Vanderbilt in 1851 for the three vessels he built, which were the Pacific, Independence and Sea Bird under the steamship line between New York and San Francisco by way of Nicaragua.
 On June 10, 1895, a suit against the Vanderbilt was brought by Brown's son, William H. A. Brown, who was the administrator of his estate.
 The claim was for $2,000,000 when Vanderbilt and Brown were in partnership and built several vessels together.
 During that time, Vanderbilt used Brown's ships had received profits from them, which he asked the court for an accounting.
 On August 27, 1899, the suit for millions settled for $5,000.